-The Student Conduct Committee has the responsibility of maintaining the high Christian standards of the University.
+The Student Conduct Committee has the responsibility of maintaining the values of living in a Christ-honoring community.
 The committee seeks to identify models of excellence in Christian behavior and service on campus.
-It functions to remedy difficult problems but may also require a student who does not embrace the aims and ideals of the University to withdraw if general welfare demands it.
+It functions to reconcile individuals to God, each other, or to the University values but may also require a student who does not embrace the aims and ideals of the University to withdraw if general welfare demands it.